Dystrophinopathy is a family of disorders that cause muscle weakness, often in the skeletal system and heart.

 DMD-related dystrophinopathy (including Duchenne/Becker muscular dystrophy and dilated cardiomyopathy) is an X-linked condition.
 X-linked conditions occur when there is a genetic variation on the X-chromosome.
 For these conditions, the sex of the parent who passes on the gene variation influences the risk for the children.

-Another way of looking at this is that there is a 25% chance of having an affected son and a 75% chance that the child will not be affected by the disease.
+Another way of looking at this is that there is a 25% chance of having an affected son and a 75% chance that the child will not be affected by the condition.

 Eugene's carrier test is a clinical grade test that can be done from the comfort of your own home — it's just a saliva test.
 You're also paired with a genetic counsellor who provides mindful support and guidance every step of the way.Learn more about carrier screening